fruzino/Mint/README.md

 # ---How to use Mint---

-# If its your first time using Mint do the following
+**Note**: If .gguf file not there then, install .gguf --> https://huggingface.co/hachi-intelligence/HACHI-Summary-Ja-sarashina2.2-0.5b-instruct-v0.1-GGUF/tree/main

+Select > HACHI-Summary-Ja-sarashina2.2-0.5b-instruct-v0.1-Q8_0.gguf

+Put the file in mint.py folder

+Rename it to >>> hachi-70m.gguf

-Step 1: Run Setup.bat as administrator
-Step 2: To use Console click on mint.py
+Step 1: Run setup.bat as administrator and run mod.bat aswell Step 2: To use Console click on mint.py
 Step 3: To use IDLE, first install the extension

-## Extension
+## 0. Extension

 Step 1: Go to https://github.com/limesuggestbox360-art/Mint
 Step 2: Click on <>Code